toralf/torutils/dashboards/README.md

 ## Scraping Tor metrics

 To scrape metrics I do use [this](https://github.com/toralf/tor-relays/) Ansible task.
-That task deploys Tor relays and Snowflake clients in an easy and reliable manner.
+That task deploys Tor relays and Snowflake clients.
-In addition if deploys and configures to each system to securely transmit data.
+In addition it configures the client to securely transmit metrics data.

 A Prometheus config would look like this: